james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 Your library is not required to depend on `ops`.
-If you do require `ops` as a dependency, specify `ops>=2.X,<3`, where 2.X is the lowest `ops` version that you support, and 3 is the next major version of `ops`, protecting your library from breaking changes.
+If you do require `ops` as a dependency, specify `ops>=2.X,<3`, where 2.X is the lowest `ops` version that you support, and 3 is the next major version of `ops`.
+This protects your library from breaking changes.
 When creating a new library, it’s fine to declare the latest `ops` release as the minimum supported version, as charms are encouraged to always use the latest version of `ops`.